muzzapp/muzz-tech-qa/README.md

 #### Scenario 4 - User opens app next time (when previously logged in)

-Given -The user opens app next time (when previously logged in)
+Given - The user opens app next time (when previously logged in)

 Then - User is taken straight to the discover screen